salkin-mada/vscode_supercollider/README.md

 This extensions does not include any REPL (language shell) or interaction with sclang.
 This is just for editing SuperCollider code.

-Tested on Linux (Debian, Ubuntu), MacOs and Windows.
+Possibly redundant; this extension is tested on Linux (Debian, Ubuntu), MacOs and Windows.

 ![example1](images/example1.png "example1")
 ![example2](images/example2.png "example2")